-When the inference capabilities of AI/ML inference functions degenerate, the typical action may be to trigger re-training of the constituent ML entities.
-It is possible, however, that the AI/ML inference MnS producer only offers inference capabilities and is not equipped with capabilities to update, train/re-train its constituent ML entities.
+When the inference capabilities of AI/ML inference functions degenerate, the typical action may be to trigger ML model re-training of the constituent ML models.
+It is possible, however, that the AI/ML inference MnS producer only offers inference capabilities and is not equipped with capabilities to update, train/re-train its constituent ML models.
 Nevertheless, the authorized MnS consumer may still need to request for improvements in the capabilities of the AI/ML inference function.
-In such cases, the authorized MnS consumer may still wish to request for an improvement and may specify in its request e.g., a new version of the ML entities, i.e., to have the ML entities updated or re-trained.
+In such cases, the authorized MnS consumer may still wish to request for an improvement and may specify in its request e.g., a new version of the ML models, i.e., to have the ML models updated or re-trained.
 The corresponding internal actions taken by the AI/ML MnS inference producer may not be necessarily known by the consumer.

-The AI/ML inference MnS consumer needs to request the AI/ML inference MnS producer to update its capabilities or its constituent ML entities and the AI/ML MnS producer should respond accordingly.
-For example, the AI/ML inference MnS producer may download new software that supports the required updates, download from a remote server a file containing configurations and parameters to update one or more of its constituent ML entities, or it may trigger one or more remote or local AI/ML-related processes (including training/re-training, testing, etc.) needed to generate the required updates.
+The AI/ML inference MnS consumer needs to request the AI/ML inference MnS producer to update its capabilities or its constituent ML models and the AI/ML MnS producer should respond accordingly.
+For example, the AI/ML inference MnS producer may download new software that supports the required updates, download from a remote server a file containing configurations and parameters to update one or more of its constituent ML models, or it may trigger one or more remote or local AI/ML-related processes (including ML model training/re-training, testing, etc.) needed to generate the required updates.
 Related notifications for update can be sent to the AI/ML inference MnS consumer to indicate the information of the update process, e.g., the update is finished successfully, the maximum time taken to complete the update is reached but the performance does not achieve the requirements, etc.

 Besides, an AI/ML inference MnS consumer may wish to manage the update process(es), e.g., to define policies on how often the update may occur, suspend or restart the update or adjust the update conditions or characteristics, the requirements could include, e.g., the times when the update may be executed, the expected achievable performance for updating, the expected time taken to complete the update, etc.